Scientific Name

 Light: E. subcorymbosa 'Lau 30' prefers full sun to partial shade.
 If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. subcorymbosa 'Lau 30' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Watering: Provide moderate amounts of water from spring to fall.
-The "soak and dry" method is the preferred schedule for watering E. subcorymbosa 'Lau 30'.
-If you have saucers under the pots, empty the water briefly.
+The "soak and dry" method is the recommended watering schedule for E. subcorymbosa 'Lau 30'.
+If you have saucers under the pots, briefly empty the water.
 Water your plant just enough to keep it from shriveling during winter.

-Fertilizing: E. subcorymbosa 'Lau 30' grows well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+Fertilizing: E. subcorymbosa 'Lau 30' grows well without fertilizer, but may benefit from additional nutrients.
+In the spring, use a slow-release or liquid fertilizer diluted 2 to 4 times more than usual and apply it less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
+Repotting: Repot the plant only as needed, typically during spring or early summer, when it is actively growing.
 To repot your E. subcorymbosa 'Lau 30', ensure the soil is dry before repotting.

 Propagation: Like all Echeverias, this succulent is usually propagated from leaves and offsets, but it can also be grown from stem cuttings and seeds.
 Spring is the best time to take cuttings and separate offsets.
 Sow the seeds in spring or summer.